yunggarlic/old_personal/README.md

 React, Threejs, React-Three-Fiber, React-Spring, Material UI, Express, Webpack

 #Instructions
-If you want to download the source and it run it yourself, type ```bash npm run start-dev``` in your terminal
+If you want to download the source and it run it yourself, type ```npm run start-dev``` in your terminal